 A separate jurisdiction question arises when the naturalization applicant is placed in removal proceedings - either before or after the § 1447(b) action is filed.
-Two courts of appeals addressed this jurisdiction question, but found it unnecessary to resolve in those cases because both held instead that the district court could not grant relief under § 1447(b) when removal proceedings were pending.
+At least two courts of appeals addressed this jurisdiction question, but found it unnecessary to resolve in those cases because both held instead that the district court could not grant relief under § 1447(b) when removal proceedings were pending.
 Ajlani v.
 Chertoff, 545 F.3d 229 (2d Cir.
 2008); Saba-Bakare v.
 Chertoff, 507 F.3d 337 (5th Cir.
 2007).
-In reaching this conclusion, both courts found that § 1447(b) relief was not available because of the restrictions that 8 U.S.C. § 1429 imposes on naturalizing an applicant in removal proceedings by § 1429 limits the courts' authority to grant naturalization pursuant to § 1421(c) or § 1447(b)"); Saba-Bakare, 507 F.3d. at 340 ("§ 1429 requires that Saba-Bakare wait until the termination of the removal proceeding before either a district court or the USCIS entertains a question regarding his naturalization application").
+In reaching this conclusion, both courts found that § 1447(b) relief was not available because of the restrictions that 8 U.S.C. § 1429 imposes on naturalizing an applicant in removal proceedings.
+Ajlani, 545 F.3d at 239 (finding that the "priority afforded removal proceedings by § 1429 limits the courts' authority to grant naturalization pursuant to § 1421(c) or § 1447(b)"); Saba-Bakare, 507 F.3d. at 340 ("§ 1429 requires that Saba-Bakare wait until the termination of the removal proceeding before either a district court or the USCIS entertains a question regarding his naturalization application").
 In those cases, both courts of appeals affirmed the dismissal of the § 1447(b) actions because the district courts did not have jurisdiction.